 Dr. Christopher Nigrelli, Professor of Music, joined Lenoir-Rhyne in 1997.
 He teaches music history and appreciation, brass ensemble, jazz ensemble, world music, and applied brass lessons on trombone and euphonium.
 He served as coordinator of the music program from 2008-2013, and returned to the role in 2018.
 He was also the coordinator of music education from 2007-2017.

-Dr. Nigrelli holds the position of principal trombone in the Western Piedmont Symphony.
+Dr. Nigrelli held the position of principal trombone in the Western Piedmont Symphony for 19 years.
 He enjoys performing frequently throughout the southeast, most notably in past work as founding member of the former Charlotte Brass Quintet and Charlotte Chamber Brass, and the Palmetto Posaunen.
 He is a past winner of the International Trombone Association's Robert Marsteller Solo Competition.

 Dr. Nigrelli received his Doctor of Musical Arts in trombone performance from the University of Illinois in Urbana-Champaign and his Master of Music in trombone performance at the University of Michigan in Ann Arbor.
 He completed his undergraduate degree in Music Education at Western Michigan University in Kalamazoo.